mlcommons/mlcube/docs/getting-started/mnist.md

 ### Platform configurations
-Platform configurations define how MLBoxes run.
+Platform configurations define how MLCommons-Box boxes run.
 Docker, Singularity, SSH and cloud runners have their own configurations.
 For instance, Docker platform configuration at minimum provides image name and docker executable (docker / nvidia-docker).
 SSH platform configuration could provide IP address of a remote host, login credentials etc.
 Platform configurations are supposed to be used by runners, and each runner has its own platform schema.
 The `Runners` documentation section provides detailed description of reference runners together with platform configuration schemas.
 Since we wanted to support Docker and Singularity runtimes, we provide `docker.yaml` and `singularity.yaml` files in the `platforms` subdirectory that is default location to store these types of files.
-Docker platform configuration is the
+Docker platform configuration is the following:
-following:
 ```yaml
 schema_version: 1.0.0
 schema_type: mlbox_docker